XTronical/MotorLibrary/README.md

 Key functions - Please see www.xtronical.com/motorlibrary for more information and parameters

-SetSpeed  : Set the speed of the motor in %
+SetSpeed  : Set the speed of the motor in %,
-GetSpeed  : Get current speed of motor in %
+GetSpeed  : Get current speed of motor in %,
-Reverse   : Reverse direction
+Reverse   : Reverse direction,
-SetDirection : Set current motor direction GetDirection : Get current motor direction
+SetDirection : Set current motor direction, GetDirection : Get current motor direction